hatdropper1977/john.soban.ski/content/faulkner-humpty-ai.md

 Slug: faulkner-humpty-ai
 Status: published

-In this blog post write an entry for the (now defunct) **Faux Faulkner Contest**.
-I write **Humpty Dumpty** in the voice of William Faulkner.
+In this blog post I write an entry for the (now defunct) **Faux Faulkner Contest**.

+I first write **Humpty Dumpty** in the voice of William Faulkner.
 I then command Generative AI to write an entry for the contest and compare the results.

 You can read my full entry at the [end of this blog post](#Eggs).